1. What is a birth center?

 8. Is the Birth Detroit Birth Center open?

 No, our birth center is not open yet.
 Birth Detroit Care offers prenatal and postpartum care only.
-Birth center birth to come in Fall 2021.
+Birth Detroit is actively fundraising to open the birth center and will launch a capital campaign in 2022.
+Anticipate birth center birth to come by 2023.
 If you would like to join us in planning and fundraising for the birth center, please see our Get Involved page or email us at email@example.com.

 9. Why Birth Detroit Care now?

-Last year, we asked in our community survey if you thought a birth center was a good idea for your community and got a resounding YES!
+In 2018-2019, we asked in our community survey if you thought a birth center was a good idea for your community and got a resounding YES!
 We also heard that you wanted more time in prenatal visits, quality childbirth education, postpartum support and a partner that treats you as a partner, involves your partner, and respects your race, culture, language, gender identity, attractional orientation and life experiences.
 We heard that you want community midwifery care now.
-So, we are offering Birth Detroit Care now, while we plan for the birth center to open in 2021.
+So, we are offering Birth Detroit Care now, while we plan for the birth center to open in the next couple years.